 Start the new cat off in her own room for at least one day and preferably longer – some cats may require more than a week of separation, depending on prior experience.
 A cat that has lived with other cats in the past will probably adjust more quickly than one that has always lived alone.

-Move the feeding bowls of the two cats a few feet at a time until they are on either side of the door that separates the cats.
-This will enable them to get used to eating together without the anxiety of a visual confrontation, and create a positive association by linking the other cat’s scent with the enjoyment of food.
-During this transition, spend lots of quality time with each of the cats to soothe any anxieties they may be experiencing.
+Feed the two cats or give them treats on either side of the door that separates them so they can eat together without the anxiety of a visual confrontation.
+This creates a positive association by linking the other cat’s scent with the enjoyment of food.
+During this transition, spend lots of quality time with each cat to soothe any anxieties they may be experiencing.

 Once the cats appear to be comfortable with one another on either side of the door, you can try opening the door a crack so that they can see one another but not actually walk through the door.
-Some hissing is normal, but if either of the cats becomes violent, it’s best to close the door and leave them alone in their respective territories for a while before trying again.
+Some hissing is normal, but if either of the cats becomes violent, close the door and leave them alone in their respective territories for awhile before trying again.

 Worst Case Scenario

 What if the two cats never make peace with one another?
-Usually two cats can learn to get along well, or at least coexist peacefully.
-However, in a few unfortunate cases, cats will fight tooth and nail every time they see one another.
-In a worst case scenario like this, there are several options.
+Cats will become friends or at least coexist peacefully in most cases.
+However, in a worst case scenario they will fight tooth and nail every time they see one another, in which case there are several options.
 You could alternate free roaming privileges, having one cat confined for part of each day so the other has a run of most of the rooms.
 Alternatively, assuming you have sufficient space, you could allow each cat to claim half of the house and keep a door closed or put up a barrier to keep the cats from venturing into one another’s territory.
-The third option is to find another loving home for the newer cat.
+The third option is to find another home for the newer cat.